Skip to content

 When finished, click Update Changes to save the configuration.
 This activates the regex rules for the selected field.

-Test Redaction and Drop Operations
+Test Redact, Hash and Drop operations

 The following regex patterns are applied to the message field of the pii_test stream: